SPFDigiEnv/HelloWorldDocker/README.md

 ```

 ## Running the code
-The source code cannot be edited - but the original version can be run:
+To run the source code file from within the container at the CLI (command line interface).
+Note the source code cannot be edited - but the original script version can be run as below:<br />

 ```
 python hello_world_docker.py
 ```

 ## Developing with bind mounting
 In the second version, the code is implemented with docker bind mounting.
-Here the source code is <i>referenced</i> within the container, and can be run.
-To edit the code to make any changes, the container will reference the edited file after the edits are made.
+Here the source code is held locally, but <i>referenced</i> within the container, and can be run.
+To edit the code to make any changes, the container will reference the edited file immediately as the edits are made.
+The image does not need to be rebuilt first.
+The workflow is just edit file and then in the container CLI run the python script as below.

 ### The Dockerfile
 The Dockerfile will be: